joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * Variance between actual and planned spend remains within a specified control limit

-3. Systematic Cost Reduction - Systematic cost reduction processes are in place
+3. Intermediate - Systematic Cost Reduction - Systematic cost reduction processes are in place

   * IT unit costs are trended and reduced annually

   * A dynamic baseline IT budget approach is in place

-4. Expanded Funding Options - IT has attracted multiple sources of funding
+4. Advanced - Expanded Funding Options - IT has attracted multiple sources of funding

   * Cost savings are shifted to strategic investments or to the bottom line